optimizely/scribe/content/stories/fsastore.md

 “You can’t argue numbers,” says Ujjwal.
 “We absolutely believe in sharing results with everyone internally because you never know what tests on our homepage could affect customer service and what ideas they might have.”

 Now, FSAstore.com’s culture is focused on optimizing each customer touch point, whether it’s outbound phone calls, postcards and emails to customers, copy and landing pages for PPC campaigns, or their website.

-{% include "blockquote.html"
-  {
-    size: 'full',
-    quote: 'We really take the concept of optimizing the campaign through every single channel we have.
-We want to make sure our customers are getting the best experience possible, and that we are also maximizing the marketing dollars spent to acquire them.',
-    attribution: 'Ujjwal Dhoot, Chief Marketing Officer, FSAstore' }
-%}

 [[callout]]